-Sooner or latter every turner decides they need a turning smock.
-Because, sooner or latter nature calls and you just don’t have time to shed all the wood chips, etc. She who must be obeyed, has a no wood chips in the house policy!
+Sooner or later every turner decides they need a turning smock.
+Because, sooner or later nature calls and you just don’t have time to shed all the wood chips, etc. She who must be obeyed, has a no wood chips in the house policy!

 In A Nutshell